ContrlAltElite/Sprint2/README.md

 # Sprint2
-This is teh repository for sprint 2 code
+This is the repository for sprint 2 code